Meltcap/cleaning-data-course-project/CodeBook.md

 The content of the zip-file can be found in the 'UCI HAR Dataset' directory in this repo.

+#### Technical Environment
+The data manipulation was done in the following environment:

+* Mac OS X Yosemite 10.10.1
+* RStudio 0.98.1087

 #### Relevant data for the tidy dataset
 The tidy dataset is called 'dataset_subject_activity_means.txt' and can be found in the root of the repo.